Monday, May 21, 2012

 Abram was one of several children born to a family that was very poor by today's standards.
 But on the Harkers Island of my youth his family was no more impoverished than most of their neighbors.
 So it was not poverty alone that caused him to be treated the way he was.
 Rather Abram's decrepit appearance was caused by a lack of sensitivity and even compassion.
 In retrospect, there was so little of both that it could be said that his life was less a life than a mere existence.
 And the latter was entirely lacking of the human dignity that might have been expected and ought to have been demanded.

 In my memory, because of his handicaps and illness, Abram was seen and treated not with mercy but with begrudging pity and frequently with overt derision.
-Even his own family seemed to feel as if he were a burden to be endured and nothing more.
+Even some people in his own extended family seemed to feel as if he were a burden to be endured and nothing more.
 Some teenagers would mock and jeer him, and even those that were not the perpetrators were guilty of allowing others to make their fun, and even laughing as the scenes played out.
 Most grownups simply ignored him; a response that was hardly more laudable than the pranks of their children.
 Smaller children just ran away, as much because of what we had been told as because of anything we might actually have seen.

 It would be comforting to think that Abram Lewis was the only person I knew who was victimized by his time and condition, but there were others whose situation differed only in the degree of their disability.
 Very few of them had the benefit of the special treatment they needed to make their lives more comfortable and bearable.
 I can't accept that this benign neglect was entirely because of a lack of love or concern or even of resources.
 It was, I presume, much more attributable to a lack of any awareness of what should and could be done.